yuantt75/DTDHM/README.md

   Store the information required for the PEM strategy.
 This file is generated in the directory where the BAM file is located.

-- RD file: [RD].

-  Store the RD values in bin.
-The RD file is the input data to CBS_data.R.
-At this point, the RD signal has corrected the GC content deviation and removed the noise.
-The values in this file will be repeatedly overwritten.

-- seg file: [col, chr, start, end, num_mark, seg_mean].

-  Store the data segmented by CBS in units of genomic segments.
-The algorithm needs to read information from this file during execution.
-The values in this file will be repeatedly overwritten.

-  Before running DTDHM.py, please make sure to update the file path of the input data RD in the CBS_data.R file.
-The RD file, DTDHM.py, and CBS_data.R are in the same directory.